Fortitude Valley Police Station: Heritage listing

 The Fortitude Valley Police Station is important for its intact exterior and for its surviving interiors particularly the main entrance lobby, hall and main stair.

-The Fortitude Valley Police Station is an integral component within the picturesque precinct of ecclesiastical, recreational, law enforcement and educational buildings and associated grounds formed by the Holy Trinity Church, Holy Trinity Rectory, Valley Swimming Baths, former Fortitude Valley State School and present Fortitude Valley State School.
+The Fortitude Valley Police Station is surrounded by recreational, law enforcement and educational buildings and associated grounds formed by the Holy Trinity Church, Holy Trinity Rectory, Valley Swimming Baths, former Fortitude Valley State School and present Fortitude Valley State School.

-The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.
+The place has a special association with the life or work of a particular person, group or organization of importance in Queensland's history.

 The Fortitude Valley Police Station has a special association with Queensland Police, demonstrating the evolution of work practices and the changing nature of the lifestyle associated with police work in a major urban district.

 The Fortitude Valley Police Station is important for its association with the extensive public works building program undertaken by the Forgan Smith Government throughout Queensland during the 1930s.
 The place is an important building within the body of work produced by the Department of Public Works in the first half of the 20th century.
 The Fortitude Valley Police Station is important for its association with the architect Raymond Clare Nowland.
 The building is one of the most notable structures designed by Nowland, an architect of considerable talent working in the Department of Public Works during the period of extensive public works building in the 1930s.